 Explore with the children the power of faith and how this can guide and support them in all that they do.

 Submerge the children in the joy of singing God’s words.

 Create opportunities for the children to explore that of other faiths and gain a good understanding and mutual respect of their beliefs, culture and traditions.

 Allow the children to connect with God and welcome him into their life if they choose to do so.

 Every day the children engage in at least 20 minutes of worship each day.
-To ensure that all aspects of the intent are delivered, the following Collective Worship Timetable is in place which is followed each week:
+To ensure that all aspects of the intent are delivered, the school offers a variety of different Worships.

-Wednesday: Class Worship – Exploring personal and class issues – Use of the Class Reflection Areas
+Class Worship – Exploring Personal and Class Issues – Use of the Class Reflection Areas

-During each Worship, a variety of different approaches will be used to engage the children and allow them to connect with God in different ways.
+During each Worship, a variety of different approaches are used to engage the children and allow them to connect with God in different ways.
 These are as follows: